html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 densities.</figcaption>
 </figure>

-Turns out that compressing gives pretty good results, but of course incurs image quality penalties, which you can see quite clearly if you view the above images close up.
-These artifacts may not be acceptable in cases where high quality images are key.
-Of course, JPEGs (covered above) are just one option.
-There are [many tradeoffs][tradeoffs] between existing widely implemented image formats.
-One particular image format is on the horizon too, which brings us to...
+From this small, unscientific sampling, it seems that compressing large images provides a good quality-to-size tradeoff.
+For my eye, heavily compressed 2x imagery actually looks better than uncompressed 1x pictures.

+Of course, serving low quality, highly compressed 2x imagery to 2x devices is worse than serving higher quality ones, and the above approach incurs image quality penalties.
+If you compare quality: 90 images to quality: 20 images, you will see a drop in crispness and increased graininess.
+These artifacts may not be acceptable in cases where high quality images are key (for example, a photo viewer application), or for app developers that are not willing to compromise.

+The above comparison was made entirely with compressed JPEGs.
+It's worth noting that there are [many tradeoffs][tradeoffs] between the widely implemented image formats (JPEG, PNG, GIF), which brings us to...

 [60%]: http://httparchive.org/interesting.php#bytesperpage
 [shell]: /static/demos/high-dpi/process_images.sh